Penumbra Guide

 The proposal deposit will be immediately escrowed and the proposal voting period will start in the very next block.
 As the proposer, you will receive a proposal deposit NFT which can be redeemed for the proposal deposit after voting concludes, provided the proposal is not slashed.
 This NFT has denomination proposal_N_deposit, where N is the ID of your proposal.
 Note that whoever holds this NFT has exclusive control of the proposal: they can withdraw it or claim the deposit.

-For now, here is a template for a transaction plan that withdraws 100 penumbra from the DAO and sends it to a specified address (in this case, the address of the author of this document):
+For now, here is a template for a transaction plan that withdraws 100 penumbra from the Community Pool and sends it to a specified address (in this case, the address of the author of this document):

 {